lkoepsel/AVR_C/README.md

 * **pinMode(pin, mode)**: define INPUT, OUTPUT, INPUT_PULLUP for an UNO pin (pins 0-13 only).
 Is not configured to use A0-A5.
 * **delay(ms)**: Blocking delay uses Standard C built-in \_delay_ms, however allows for a variable to be used as an argument.
 * **millis()**: Returns a long int containing the current millisecond tick count.
 Review the millis example to understand how to use it. millis() uses a SCALAR1 value to determine the clock rate.
 Change the value of SCALAR1 in the Library/sysclock.h file to change the period of the clock (default value of SCALAR01_8 for a 1millisecond clock. **IF YOU DO CHANGE THE VALUE OF THE SCALAR1**, you will need to run *make LIB_clean* to clean the Library folder and force it to recompile the functions.
-#### Standard C functions adapted for the ATmega328P
+### Standard C I/O functions adapted for the ATmega328P
-Requires the following in the file which needs to use the serial I/O functions puts(), printf() and getchar(). scanf() has yet to be debugged.
-See example *serialio* to see implementation.
-The two output puts() and printf() implementations replace Serial.print in the Arduino framework.
+Use these standard C I/O functions instead of the Arduino Serial class.
+See example *serialio* for an example implementation.
+Requires the following in the file:
 ```C
 # in the include section at the top of the file
 #include "uart.h"